 Today John says many people are interested in the bober-style patina look, which he likes because of the traditional aesthetics and the easy rideability.
 He refuses to destroy the authenticity of a vintage bike, or create something he doesn’t feel is safe and he is selective with who he decides to work with,

 “I have no idea how many motorcycles that I’ve built, not a clue.
 It’s kind of cool when I’m somewhere, especially in another state and I recognize a bike that I built, all these years and it’s still on the road.
 It feels nostalgic and it extends my legacy all at the same time.”

-“There are very few bike builders out there that build bikes full time, if you reach that level, you should consider yourself very, very fortunate.
+“There are very few custom Harley builders out there that build bikes full time, if you reach that level, you should consider yourself very, very fortunate.
 I’m pretty sure if I were to concentrate all my energy on just building motorcycles I would burn out.
 It is important to me, and I am passionate about it but I also do other things.”